zaiisao/Documentation/en/Interactive Broadcast/audio_profile_ios.md

 ## Implementation

+Before setting the audio profile, ensure that you have implemented the basic real-time communication functions in your project.
+For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_ios.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_ios.md).

-The Agora SDK provides the [`setAudioProfile`](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/setAudioProfile:scenario:) method to set the appropriate audio profile according to the scenario.
+The Agora SDK provides the `setAudioProfile` method to set the appropriate audio profile according to the scenario.
 This method has two parameters:
 <table>
 <tr>
 <th>Parameters</th>